Mangaluru: Transport

-Mangalore's city bus service is dominated by private operators, which operate routes that extend beyond the city's boundary.
-Bus services from Mangalore are operated by the Dakshina Kannada Bus Operators' Association (DKBOA) and Canara Bus Operators Association (CBOA).
+Mangaluru's city bus service is dominated by private operators, which operate routes that extend beyond the city's boundary.
+Bus services from Mangaluru are operated by the Dakshina Kannada Bus Operators' Association (DKBOA) and Canara Bus Operators Association (CBOA).
 Karnataka State Road Transport Corporation (KSRTC) also runs bus services in the city.
 Two distinct sets of routes for the buses exist; city routes are covered by city buses while intercity routes are covered by service and express buses.
-KSRTC also operates long-distance bus services that connect Mangalore with other parts of the state.
+KSRTC also operates long-distance bus services that connect Mangaluru with other parts of the state.
 KSRTC JnNurm green city buses operate within the city limits.

-Rail connectivity in Mangalore was established in 1907; the city was the starting point of India's longest rail route.
+Indian rail connectivity in Mangaluru was established in 1907; the city was the starting point of India's longest rail route.
 The city has three railway stations; Mangalore Central at Hampankatta, Mangalore Junction at Padil, and Surathkal railway station.
 A railway track built through the Western Ghats connects Mangalore with Sakleshpur and Hassan.
 The broad gauge track connecting Mangalore to Bangalore via Hassan was opened to freight traffic in May 2006 and passenger traffic in December 2007.
 Mangalore is also connected to Chennai, Mumbai, Pune, Bhatkal, Karwar, Surat, Ajmer, and Margao through the Konkan Railway.

-Mangalore Harbour has shipping, storage, and logistical services; New Mangalore Port handles dry, bulk and fluid cargoes, and is equipped to handle petroleum oil lubricants, crude products and LPG containers.
+Mangaluru Harbour has shipping, storage, and logistical services; New Mangalore Port handles dry, bulk and fluid cargoes, and is equipped to handle petroleum oil lubricants, crude products and LPG containers.
 The Indian Coast Guard has a station at New Mangalore Port.
 The artificial harbour is India's seventh largest container port and the only major port in Karnataka.
 Electronic visa (e-visa) facilities are available for travellers arriving in India at New Mangalore Port.

 Culture

 Music and dance

-Many classical dance forms and folk art are practised in Mangalore.
+Many classical dance forms and folk art are practised in Mangaluru.
 Yakshagana is a night-long dance and drama performance while Pilivesha (tiger dance), a folk dance unique to the city, is performed during Dasara and Krishna Janmashtami.
 Karadi Vesha (bear dance) is another well-known dance that is performed during Dasara.

 Paddanas, ballad-like epics passed on verbally through generations, are sung by a community of impersonators in Tulu and are usually accompanied by the rhythmic drum beats.
 The Bearys' unique traditions are reflected in folk songs such as Kolkai (sung during Kolata, a valour folk-dance during which sticks are used as props), Unjal Pat (traditional lullaby), Moilanji Pat and Oppune Pat (sung at weddings).
 The Evkaristik Purshanv (Konkani: Eucharistic procession) is an annual Catholic religious procession that is held on the first Sunday of each year.